 Portals and landing pages created for consumers should be exactly that: designed with them in mind.
 The vast majority of companies in the collections space have portals specifically designed for customers to manage their accounts, but 75% of those companies report remarkably low engagement through those pages.

 Creating an engaging portal means answering the question: “How can we make the experience personalized for the customer?”
-TrueAccord embraces this in its design methodology; Shannon Brown, TrueAccord’s Product Design Manager, says that our “we’re not pushing offers to them, we’re looking for information [about the nature of their debt] to customize for their needs.”
+TrueAccord embraces this in its design methodology; Shannon Brown, TrueAccord’s Product Design Manager, says that “we’re not pushing offers to them, we’re looking for information [about the nature of their debt] to customize for their needs.”
 Our design embraces our mission of giving consumer’s control of their financial health.

 You can learn all about TrueAccord’s design philosophy by listening to our full interview with Shannon here!